drenn08/rock-rankers-api/docs/Tutorials/tutorial-get-band.md

 ### What this tutorial covered

-After completing this tutorial, developers now know how to:
+After completing this tutorial, you now know how to:

 * Retrieve information for all bands in the rock-rankers database.
 * Find bands by name using the `name` query parameter with curl.